Open Pollinated vs. Hybrid and GMO Seeds

-For example, in the early stages good seedling vigor, general plant health and plant appearance are observed.
-Let's take onions for example.
-Bulbs are pulled in the fall to be dried, are the bulbs of the same color, intensity of color, bulb shape, maturity date, top closure and disease resistance as the desired variety?
-As bulbs cure they are again selected for uniformity of shape, color and skin formation.
-Checked again periodically for sprouting resistance, resistance to rot, retention of skin and firmness.
-Finally, does the plant grown form saved seed have the same flavor and nutrition as the original variety.
+In the early stages of plant development, good seedling vigor, general plant health and plant appearance are observed.
+Let's take onions for example: bulbs are pulled in the fall to be dried: Are the bulbs of the same color, intensity of color, bulb shape, maturity date, top closure and disease resistance as the desired variety?
+As the bulbs cure they are again selected for uniformity of shape, color and skin formation; checked again periodically for sprouting resistance, resistance to rot, retention of skin and firmness.
+Finally, does the plant grown from saved seed have the same flavor and nutrition as the original variety?

 Your seeds saved from the original plants will grow true-to-type if they cross-pollinate only with other plants of the same variety.
 If they cross with other varieties of the same species, their seed will not grow true-to-type.
 Each species is said to have its own safe isolation distance to prevent cross-pollination based on its pollination method such as insects or wind.
 Commercial growers create seed grower's associations to map or "pin" annual and biennial seed crop locations to prevent cross contamination.

-Seed banks are a temporary stopgap but have not prevented the loss of 93 percent of heirloom varieties.
-Preserving an heirloom means growing it out, maintaining the variety years and passing it on to as many growers as possible.
+Seed banks have not prevented the loss of 93 percent of heirloom varieties.
+Preserving an heirloom means growing it out, maintaining the variety and sharing it with as many growers as possible.
 Save seeds to share them.